blink1073/oct2py/README.rst

 - Version 0.3.4 improves speed of large matrices, and better handles singleton dimensions
 - Version 0.3.5 forces plots to render when using newer versions of Octave
+- Version 0.3.6 fixes a few bugs
+   -- Fixed plot rendering for older Octave versions -- Default octave working directory is now the same as the os working directory -- Singleton elements within a cell array are now treated as a singleton list -- Low-level: no longer using a shell for the subprocess

 Installation